bbkk0502/Word2vec-model-for-ontology-construction/README.md

  * ConceptCluster.xlsx is a spreadsheet storing concept hierarchy build in Algorithm 3 (see algorithm.py in DEOntologyTextMining foler.
  * skipg.model is the trained SKIP-G model that was used in the thesis.
 This can be loaded for direct use (see algorithm.py in DEOntologyTextMining foler for usage)

-# Feedback and Request
+# Feedback
-Please report bugs or feedbacks to wn230@cam.ac.uk.
-Due to file size limitation, all articles
+Please report bugs or send feedbacks to wn230@cam.ac.uk.